gdonald/BDD-Behave/README.md

 #### Documentation

-No docs yet, see the examples in [specs/*](https://github.com/gdonald/BDD-Behave/tree/master/specs).
+See the examples in [specs/*](https://github.com/gdonald/BDD-Behave/tree/master/specs).

 #### License